-As Fall Semester wraps up, another cycle of internship programs is also coming to a close.
-With the end of an internship, there are several tasks you need to complete to effectively offboard your intern(s) and ensure a positive experience.
+As your internship program progresses, it is important to consider what happens when it comes to a close.
+With the end of an internship, there are several tasks you need to complete to effectively offboard your intern(s) and ensure they have a positive experience.
 Your interns should leave your company and the internship program better off than when they started.

-Read on for a checklist to help you have a smooth offboarding experience with your intern(s).
+Symba is here to help with a guide for you to have a smooth offboarding experience with your intern(s).

 For more advice on questions to ask your interns, check out: